Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 #### Relational model

-In Figure \@ref(fig:fig9-2) we have three entities we need to track in our database: schools, teachers, and students.
+In Figure \@ref(fig:fig9-3) we have three entities we need to track in our database: schools, teachers, and students.
 We built a very simple database with one table for each entity.
 Within each table we added fields that we need to collect on these participants.
 We have also set up our tables to include primary keys (which uniquely identify rows in each table) and foreign keys (which includes values that correspond to the primary key of another table).
 Our keys are all unique study identifiers that we have assigned to our study participants.

 <div class="figure" style="text-align: center">
 <img src="img/participant1.PNG" alt="Participant database built using a relational model" width="100%" />
-<p class="caption">(\#fig:fig9-2)Participant database built using a relational model</p>
+<p class="caption">(\#fig:fig9-3)Participant database built using a relational model</p>
 </div>

 We can see here that in each table we have no duplicated, repeating information.
 The student table only contains student level information, the teacher table only contains teacher level information, and the school table only contains school level information.
 This is a huge time saver.
 Imagine if a teacher's last name changes.
 Rather than updating that name in multiple places, we now only update it once, in the teacher table.
 If we want to see a table with both student and teacher information, we can simply query our database to create a new table.
 In some programs, this type of querying may be a simple point and click option, in other programs it may require someone to write some simple queries that can then be used at any time by any user.

 Say for example, we needed to pull a roster of students for each teacher.
-We could easily create and run a query, such as this SQL query, that joins the student and teacher tables above by `tch_id` and then pulls the relevant teacher and student information from both tables:
+We could easily create and run a query, such as this SQL query that joins the student and teacher tables above by `tch_id` and then pulls the relevant teacher and student information from both tables:

 `SELECT t_l_name, t_f_name, s_l_name, s_f_name,  grade`
 `FROM Student INNER JOIN Teacher ON Student.tch_id = Teacher.tch_id`